Peugeot 106: Phase II (1996–2003)

 It was updated in July 1996, with changes including the introduction of side impact bars and availability of driver and passenger airbags for the first time, with the new 1.6 GTI joining the range as the spiritual successor to the hugely popular and highly regarded 205 GTI, which had been discontinued in 1994.
+The redesign was 114 mm longer, thanks to a larger front end which resembled the design of the recently introduced 406 range.